 6. Food Rules – Individual Servings

-The Best Advice – If You Can, Go Virtual With Your Party
+The Best Advice – If You Can, Go Virtual With Your NYE Party During COVID-19

-Everyone has adopted digital transformation in this pandemic.
+Everyone has adopted digital transformation during this pandemic.
 Virtual parties can be a good option for your friends who are away from you.
-Also, you do not have to limit the attendance and can enjoy from the comfort of your home to bid goodbye to 2020.
-It will be fun, it will be stress-free, it will be inexpensive, it will be different from anything you’ve done before, so why not?
+Also, you do not have to limit your attendance and can enjoy it from the comfort of your home to bid goodbye to 2020.
+It will be fun, it will be stress-free, it will be inexpensive, and it will be different from anything you’ve done before, so why not?

 Just think about it.